 If you have questions about the process, please contact the Current Use Division at 802-828-5860.

-Extensions may be granted if the landowner can prove to the Vermont Department of Forests, Parks and Recreation that he/she had been prevented by accident, mistake, or misfortune from filing the FMAR by the February 1st deadline.
+Extensions may be granted if the landowner can demonstrate to the Vermont Department of Forests, Parks and Recreation that he/she had been prevented by accident, mistake, or misfortune from filing the FMAR by the February 1st deadline.

 - Deadline for the Forest Management Activity Report.
 Said report shall not be received later than this date.